Yoga exercises for beginners & advanced practitioners

 The best yoga exercises for beginners - our top 3

 For yoga beginners, it is important to choose exercises that are easy to learn and perform, but at the same time effective in promoting flexibility, strength and relaxation.
 The introduction should be gentle and gradually acclimatize the body to the new movements to avoid strain or injury.
-We recommend starting with the following simple yoga exercises and then slowly working your way up:
+We recommend starting with the following, simple yoga exercises and then slowly work your way up:

-• Downward-Facing Dog (Adho Mukha Svanasana) is also ideal for beginners.
+3. The Downward-Facing Dog (Adho Mukha Svanasana) is also ideal for beginners.
 Start on all fours and then lift your hips upwards so that your body forms an inverted V. This position stretches the entire back of the body, strengthens the arms and promotes circulation.
-Make sure to push your heels as far as possible towards the floor and press your hands firmly into the mat.
+Make sure to push your heels towards the floor as far as possible and press your hands firmly into the mat.

-With these basic yoga exercises, beginners can create a solid foundation and expand their practice step by step until they feel confident enough to try more complex poses.
+With these basic yoga exercises can beginners build a solid foundation and gradually expand their practice until they feel confident enough to try more complex poses.
 These exercises are also good for beginners in yoga for seniors.
 Once you have mastered these, you can continue your yoga journey with intermediate exercises and steadily increase your level.

 What do I need for yoga exercises at home?